Certificate Creation and Revelation

 status

-: The status of the signing process, either "success" or "error".description
+: The status of the signing process, either "success" or "error".

-: A description of the error, if applicable.code
+: A description of the error, if applicable.

-: The signed BRC-52 certificate, if the signing process is successful.
+: The signed certificate, if the signing process is successful.

 These processes have been implemented into the createCertificate